joranquinten/gulp-hugo/README.md

 - **enableGZIP**: packs assets, server should support GZip when serving content.
 - **transformForAngular**: enables specific transformations of javascript files tailored to the Angular framework.

+The usemin-plugin relies on markup in the index.html file, in order to extract sourcefiles to concatenate and minify.
+This is applicable for \*.js as wel as \*.css files.
+Additional information can be found at the [GitHub page](https://github.com/zont/gulp-usemin#blocks).

 ### Usage